-Linux mint, the most popular Linux distribution is recommended by almost all Linux users for newbies.
+Linux Mint, the most popular Linux distribution is recommended by almost all Linux users for newbies.
 By default, Linux mint is released with cinnamon.
 But thanks to the Kubuntu team, we now have a KDE edition.
 Well, new users are probably wondering what all this KDE thing is?
 KDE is a community.
 KDE is a compilation of software.
 We will look at it in more detail on the way.
 Mint is a whole distro, so we will look at some specific aspects, But KDE is more than just a DE and we cannot review all of its features here.
 I will try to cover as much as possible in limited space.

 Unlike Windows, You have everything ready in mint.
-As you can see below, this is called welcome screen.
+As you can see below, this is called a welcome screen.
 It has 8 icons.
 The first one shows you the new features.

-The second is Documentation which you should read over once if you are new to computer or Linux world.
+The second is Documentation which you should read over once if you are new to the computer or Linux world.

 If any of your hardware needs proprietary drivers, then you should use them.
 It will increase performance.
 But mostly you won’t need it unless your hardware is too recent.

 Then, you have a forum, where you can post your questions and issues to get help.
 These are the things should first check out on your first install.

 If you no longer need this welcome screen, then just uncheck the box at the bottom.

 We have almost all the applications we need.
 Starting from a terminal to an image editor and everything in between.
 We get a full office suite called libre office which is free and open source.
 We get an image editor called Gimp.
 We have multimedia players including vlc and Amarok.
 We also have a torrent client and so many other apps.
 We just have everything that we can think of.